Printer Friendly FCN Educator Course Outline

 4. Multiple-Choice Evaluations

+Click on the image at the bottom of the page in each section to access the multiple-choice evaluation for that sections.
 Once the evaluation is submitted a page will appear with your mark, as well as feedback and resources for further study.

-Multiple choice evaluations will require students to perform different activities to receive full marks, including answering questions using information from course materials and research.
+Multiple-choice evaluations will require students to perform different activities to receive full marks, including answering questions using information from course materials and research.
 Tips on completing multiple choice evaluations have been included below:

 - Prior to completing the evaluation, review all references and resources provided for the section.